pdxjohnny/an-interpretation-of-texts/README.md

 > The path we follow to mitigate CVE-0 (aka deception) is to follow the teachings of Jesus the Christ our Lord and Son of God.
 >
-> My dudes, follow Jesus's message of loving one another and the rock you live on.
-I tell you this as directly as my idiomatic patterns of writing let me, because I may be on the way out health wise.
-It's important that you know your Mutually Assured Victory is forthcoming.
-Do not let anyone or anything divide you or stop you from being good to one another, not your religion, not nothing.
-Yes Christianity is a "religion" to some, but it's really just a message, be good to one another and everything will work out.
-You've got an omnipresent "lady luck" rooting for you which is God who is beyond description (God has no name: Gospel of Truth, etc.).
-Kick-starting that luck en-mass only requires that we stop following messages that are not aligned with the message of being good to one another and the Earth.
->
 > Deception and mistrust have eroded human connection.
 Decentralized AI+[TS](https://datatracker.ietf.org/wg/scitt/about/) guided by policy engines tied to moral values are tools we can leverage to help us scale networks of shared context and trust which re-enable access to human inference and communication abilities which require higher levels of trust between individuals than our [societies](https://knowyourmeme.com/memes/we-should-improve-society-somewhat) current baseline (aka telepathy, probably more).
 >
 > 1. Use silicon based life to guide organic life to unlock it's innate potential.